 Note: The Cab block (p.
-48) is vital in creating an overall sound; if you're not getting the sound you're expecting from an amp, try different cab settings.
+47) is vital in creating an overall sound.
+If you're not getting the sound you're expecting from an amp, try different cab settings.

 The "heart" of the amp is its capacity for ultra-realistic distortions, created using our proprietary dual-stage non-linearity generators.
 The preamplifier stage emulates the type of distortion generated by classic tube preamplifiers.
 The power amplifier stage emulates the type of distortion generated by a tube power amplifier and uses our proprietary G2 Modeling TechnologyTM.
-The Axe-Fx II Amp also integrates a new built-in, 8-band graphic equalizer for additional tone control without extra blocks.